MSI's gaming laptops are now even better thanks to DLSS 3 and Intel's 13th gen processors

-(Pocket-lint) - Over in Las Vegas, MSI is at CES showing off a number of laptops for its 2023 line-up.
+Over in Las Vegas, MSI is at CES showing off a number of laptops for its 2023 line-up.
 These include new gaming laptops which pack in both Nvidia GeForce RTX 40-series graphics and Intel's 13th generation Core HX processors.

 With these laptops, MSI is promising a "quantum leap" in gaming performance thanks to the Nvidia Ada Lovelace architecture in the latest GPUs.
 That gives access to AI-powered upscaling with DLSS 3 and glorious ray tracing as well.